jaronbarends/language-buddy/docs/status.md

   system instruction; manually confirmed to change model behavior meaningfully between the two levels, no automated check exists yet.
 Expert (C1/C2) deliberately postponed, not scaffolded in code (see decisions.md).
+- **"Stop chat" brought back; ending a session is a dispatched `END_SESSION` action again (2026-08-12, implemented)** — reverses the 2026-08-04 decision to drop `STOP_CHAT`/`chatEnded` entirely and the 2026-07-30 decision that ending a session is a direct `onEndSession()` prop call (see decisions.md, "Stop chat brought back... " and "Ending a session is a dispatched `END_SESSION` action again").
+New `chatStopped` phase offers only "End this session" for now — requesting an evaluation from there is planned for a future iteration, not built yet (see backlog.md).
+Pending AI requests are now aborted when the chat is stopped or the session ends (`requestsShouldBeAborted`, reusing the existing `abortControllerRef`/`requestIdRef` stale-response guard).
+A `hasError` exclusion bug in `canStopChat` and an unused `shouldShowStopChatButton` helper were both caught and fixed during this session, before being documented (see decisions.md).

 ## What's open